AskMPMUnbound2016/Miller-3-Data-Scraper/README.md

-# Miller 3 Data Scraper - Enhanced Version
+# Scraper - Enhanced Version

 ## Overview
 An advanced web scraper for Miller 3 Data with both semi-automated and fully automated modes, batch processing, and CSV merge capabilities.